 Shortly after I made the decision to attend seminary, a friend commented to me, “There’s no way you’re going back to the field.
 You’ll likely connect with a large church during seminary and get complacent in a comfortable job there.
 You’ll forget why you went to seminary in the first place.”
 Obviously, I responded, “No way!”
 Yet, this comment kept nagging at me.

 God used this conversation with my friend to lead me to Reaching & Teaching.
-During a short conversation with Dr. David Sills, I discovered a kindred spirit and what I believe is the best platform for serving the church in the developing world – training Christian leaders.
+I discovered a kindred spirit and what I believe is the best platform for serving the church in the developing world – training Christian leaders.
 During my first seminary term, I helped Reaching & Teaching launch pastoral training sites in the valley of El Cercado, Dominican Republic, near the border with Haiti, and in Belladere, Haiti, just inside the Haitian border.
 During the last three years, thirty pastors and church leaders have attended all eight training modules, and another twenty have attended as their school or work schedules allow.

 Transformation Takes Time